henryngann/henryngann/README.md

 **Stuff about me:**

-- 👨🏽‍💻 I’m currently working at Rally Cry as a Frontend Developer!
+- 👨🏽‍💻 I work at Rally Cry as a Frontend Developer!
 - 🌱 I'm currently learning the intricacies of GCP!
 - 💬 Have an **Idea**?
 Lets **Talk**!
 - 📝 [Resume](https://drive.google.com/file/d/1hID0gQ3dCs4IwJDjZzsIZlSgFPMurpFX/view?usp=sharing)